 The Portuguese are best known for their unrelenting nostalgia, yearning and suffering.
-Those familiar with the work of the late filmmaker Manoel de Oliveira (who passed away two years ago still active at the age of 106) will know that the pace of Portuguese cinema is not for everyone’s taste.
-The melancholic and slow rhythm can cause stragement, stupor and even sleepiness in those more used to convoluted scripts and fast action.
+Those familiar with the work of the late filmmaker Manoel de Oliveira (who passed away two years ago still active at the age of 106) will recognise that the pace of Portuguese cinema is not for everyone’s taste.
+The melancholic and slow rhythm can cause strangement, stupor and even sleepiness in those more used to convoluted scripts and fast action.

 The economic crisis of Europe has deeply affected the confidence and the morale of the country.
 A mother, a father and their daughter Marta slowly see their relatively stable household crumble to pieces.
 The father is unemployed and vanishes for days without explanation.
-Ther mother works tirelessly, but she’s still unable to make ends meet.
+The mother works tirelessly, but she’s still unable to make ends meet.
 And Marta befriends pregnant girl at school, who has a very dark secret.

 Colo is a warm and deeply feminine movie.
-A large part of the film takes place inside the maroon-hued middle-class flat somewhere in Lisbon.
+A large part of the film takes place inside a maroon-hued middle-class flat somewhere in Lisbon.
 These three people are seeking some sort of affection, but they are unable to vocalise it.
 The action in the movie is mostly dispassionate and laconic.
 The title of the film is Portuguese for “lap”, the most intimate place for rest and nurture.
 The three people desperately need “colo”, but they are unable to find it.